Enterprise Ireland: History

 Enterprise Ireland was established by the Industrial Development (Enterprise Ireland) Act 1998, superseding two earlier bodies: Forbairt and An Bord Tráchtála.
 Forbairt was established in 1993 as part of Forfás, to make industrial development grants, while An Bord Tráchtála was established in 1991 through the merger of the Irish Goods Council and Córas Tráchtala — a statutory body founded in 1959 to market Irish goods abroad — and successor of Córas Tráchtála Teoranta, founded in 1951.
 The Irish Goods Council was founded to market Irish goods in Ireland in 1974, originally within the National Development Association as the Working Group on the Promotion and Sale of Irish Goods; in 1978 it was spun out and merged with Vivian Murray's private National Development Council as a limited company.

-Operations

-Support for companies

-Enterprise Ireland provides financial support and advice to Irish technology companies, helping them promote goods and services in international markets, with specific focus on the software sector.

-Applied Research Enhancement Program

-Applied Research Enhancement (ARE) Centres are funded by Enterprise Ireland with the purpose of providing specialised expertise, research and development capabilities and access to state of the art equipment to companies.
-Companies may engage with AREs under a number of EI funded opportunities including EI vouchers and Innovation Partnerships.

-The AREs are divided sectorally into ICT and Software, Bio-Life Sciences and Pharmaceuticals, and Bio-medical Devices and Materials.

-The ICT and Software Sector AREs are: